GoogleCloudPlatform/kubernetes-workshops/core-concepts/local.md

 ```

 ```
-NAME             READY     STATUS    RESTARTS   AGE       NODE lobsters-t1vwk   1/1       Running   0          6s        gke-myclus-2f1fdf58-node-lfaa
+NAME                   READY     STATUS    RESTARTS   AGE       NODE lobsters-l5fq3         1/1       Running   0          1s        127.0.0.1
 ```

 A new pod was created!
-It might even be on a different node.

 Scaling is as easy as: